 Local business services and support

-We increase Queensland content in the supply chains of major projects by providing local businesses with full, fair and reasonable opportunities to participate in government and non-government projects across Queensland.
-This is done by delivering a range of activities to help local businesses find project opportunities, compete for work and improve their tendering and supply chain capabilities.
+We increase Queensland content in the supply chains of major projects by providing local businesses with full, fair, and reasonable opportunities to participate in government and non-government projects across Queensland.
+This is done by delivering a range of activities to support local businesses find project opportunities, compete for work, and improve their tendering and supply chain capabilities.
 View all upcoming events and opportunities in the region on the events page.

-Clarke Creek Wind Farm
+Goldwind Australia $1 billion Clarke Creek Wind Farm

-Last updated: 18 Jan 2022
+Last updated: 16 Sep 2022